core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 | 1            | Unassigned |             |           |
 {: #table-iana-oscore-flag-bits-2 title="Update in the OSCORE Flag Bits Registry" align="center"}

+## CoAP Option Numbers Registry

+IANA is asked to add this document as a reference for the OSCORE Option in the "CoAP Option Numbers" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

 ## EDHOC External Authorization Data Registry {#iana-edhoc-aad}

 IANA is asked to add the following entries to the "EDHOC External Authorization Data" registry defined in {{Section 10.5 of RFC9528}} within the "Ephemeral Diffie-Hellman Over COSE (EDHOC)" registry group.